 Although Graythwaite Adventure is a relatively new brand, they have been running out of CBA events since the 1990s.
 A well-known company based in Keswick.

-They are an award-winning experience company here in Cumbria that provide unique adventures out of their 5,000 acre estate and around the Lake District National Park!
+They are an award-winning experience company here in Cumbria that provides unique adventures out of their 5,000-acre estate and around the Lake District National Park!